 Each time you need to replace an employee, you have the costs of recruitment advertising, plus you must screen resumes and conduct interviews or pay someone else to do it.
 Background checks cost money, and so do headhunters.
 Then there are the training costs, which can be significant all by themselves—and then, if you have high turnover, you more or less turn around to do it all over again.

-As Intuit.com points out, those are just the obvious costs of high turnover.
+Those are just the obvious costs of high turnover.
 Often, you must pay other employees overtime to pick up the slack while you’re short on staff.
 Those employees could start to feel burned out, quickly becoming less productive (and those disgruntled employees may look for other jobs themselves).
 The article estimates that each time you lose an employee, you can figure the costs associated with replacing him or her at 6 to 213 percent of that person’s salary, depending upon whether this is an entry-level position (low end) or executive position (high end) or something in between.

 It makes financial sense to focus on retaining quality employees in 2019 and beyond.
 When you keep an employee happy and engaged in the workplace and provide fair compensation, he or she is less likely to seek employment elsewhere.